sumeet-016/Ecommerce-Project/readme.md

 ## Project Overview

-The Ecommerce Sales Dashboard is a comprehensive Power BI project designed to visualize key sales and customer insights for an ecommerce business.
-It leverages datasets including order details and transaction records to present actionable insights such as total sales, profits, sales by state, and customer preferences.
+This project is an Ecommerce Sales Dashboard built using Power BI, providing insights into sales, profit, order trends, and customer data.
+The dataset consists of order details, including sales amount, profit, quantity, product categories, payment methods, and customer locations.

 ## Features of the Dashboard